500-Designs-RnD/entra-id-sso/readme.md

 ```

-Feel free to customize the `README.md` file as needed to fit your specific requirements.
+Feel free to customize the `README.md` file as needed to fit your specific requirements.# entra-id-sso
+# entra-id-sso